 \section{Related Work}

-Unsupervised anomaly detection in time series data is an important task, which attracts attention of researchers and practicioners.
-A number of solutions of the task was offered in the literature to date.
-The state-of-the-art algorithms for anomaly detection are:
+A number of solutions to the task of unsupervised anomaly detection in time series data was offered in the literature.
+The state-of-the-art algorithms for unsupervised and semi-supervised anomaly detection are:

-\begin{itemize} \item Numenta and NumentaTM \cite{Ahmad2017} - two slightly different algorithms that consist of the following modules: (i) a Hierarchical Temporal Memeory (HTM) network for predicting the current value of an input stream data, (ii) an error calculation module, and (iii) an anomaly likelihood calculation module, which classifies the input value as an anomaly or not based on the likelihood of the calculated error.
-Both algorithms are implemented in Python and available in the NAB set of algorithms.
-NumentaTM and Numenta differ in a way of the HTM implementation and its parameters initialization.
+\begin{itemize} \item Numenta and NumentaTM \citep{Ahmad2017} - two slightly different algorithms that consist of the following modules: (i) a Hierarchical Temporal Memory (HTM) network for predicting the current value of an input stream data, (ii) an error calculation module, and (iii) an anomaly likelihood calculation module, which classifies the input value as an anomaly or not based on the likelihood of the calculated error.
+Both algorithms are implemented in Python and are available as a part of the Numenta Anomaly Benchmark repository.
+NumentaTM and Numenta differ in implementation of the HTM network and its parameters initialization.

-\item HTM JAVA \cite{Hawkins2016} - a JAVA implementation of the Numenta algorithm.
+\item HTM JAVA \citep{Hawkins2016} - a JAVA implementation of the Numenta algorithm.

-\item Skyline \cite{Skyline} - an algorithm based on ensembles of several outliers' detectors, such as e.g. Grubb's test for outliers or a simple comparison of the current input value of time series against the deviation from the average of past values.
-In Skyline, a given input value of time series is classified as an anomaly if it is marked as anomalous by the majority of ensemble detectors.
-Skyline is implemented in Python and available as a part of the NAB benchmark.
+\item Skyline \citep{Skyline} - an algorithm based on ensembles of several outliers' detectors, such as e.g. Grubb's test for outliers or a simple comparison of the current input value of a data stream against the deviation from the average of past values.
+In Skyline, a given input value of a data stream is classified as an anomaly if it is marked as anomalous by the majority of ensemble detectors.
+Skyline is implemented in Python and is available as a part of the Numenta Anomaly Benchmark repository.

-\item TwitterADVec \cite{TwitterAD2015} - a method for anomaly detection based on the Seasonal Hybrid ESD (S-H-ESD) algorithm \cite{Chandola2009}.
-For given time series values, the S-H-ESD algorithm first calculates extreme Student deviates \cite{Rosner1983} of these values and then, based on a statistical test decides, which of these values should be marked as outliers.
-The TwitterADVec method is currently implemented as both an R language package and as a part of the NAB benchmark.
+\item TwitterADVec \citep{TwitterAD2015} - a method for anomaly detection based on the Seasonal Hybrid ESD (S-H-ESD) algorithm \citep{Chandola2009}.
+For given time series values, the S-H-ESD algorithm first calculates extreme Student deviates \citep{Rosner1983} of these values and then, based on a statistical test, decides which of these values should be marked as outliers.
+The TwitterADVec method is currently implemented as an R language package and is a part of the Numenta Anomaly Benchmark repository.